-Unfortunately, Assurant often seems more interested in getting people back to work rather than paying them disability benefits.
-This quote is taken from Assurant’s own website:
+Unfortunately, Assurant often seems more interested in returning people to work than paying them disability benefits.
+This quote is taken from Assurant’s website:

 Our integrated WillReturn® program is a unique blending of demographic and psychographic information processing designed to get employees back to work more quickly.
 WillReturn® combines information from two studies commissioned exclusively for Assurant Employee Benefits, the Menninger return-to-work study and the Gallup will-to-work study, to help case mangers identify the rehabilitation services and training interventions most appropriate for each individual.

 Assurant’s goal is clearly to get employees back to work quickly.
 Assurant uses its custom “return to work computer programs” to create artificial recovery periods for disabled policyholders.
 Assurant’s claims handlers are trained to rely on computer data to determine how long a claimant “should” be out on disability based on the claimant’s medical condition.

 Assurant’s analysts are further trained to look for specific medical documentation concerning specific medical conditions.
 The analysts are trained to deny claims if the documentation is unavailable in the claimant’s medical record.
 This is no small operation.
 By some estimates, Assurant Employee Benefits has more than 1,000 employees, including medical consultants, vocational consultants, and private investigators.
 Again, Assurant’s website gives clues that it is looking for more reasons to deny claims than to approve claims: